 Vitamins and supplements would qualify as tangible personal property, which is taxable unless further ruling.
 Wyoming exempts purchases of food for home consumption.
 This includes dietary supplements.
 Dietary supplements in Wyoming must include one of the following: a vitamin, mineral, herb, botanical, amino acid, or dietary substance.
 The state goes on to say that an item that would be depicted as a conventional food or depicted as the sole item of a meal or diet would not be considered a dietary supplement.
 In addition, to be considered a dietary supplement, it must be intended to supplement the diet and must be labeled as a dietary supplement as required by the FDA.

-Where can I go to learn more about why Wyoming does not require sales tax on vitamins and supplements?
+Where can you go to learn more about how online advertising does NOT create sales tax nexus in Wyoming?

 Wyo.
 Stat. § 39-16-105(a)(vi)(e) exempts purchases of food for home consumption.
 Wyoming issued Sales Tax on Food Exemption, 04/24/2006 to clarify this exemption.